MohamedNasser8/OrderProcessing/README.md

     `docker run -d -p 5000:5000 --env-file .env nassermohamed3222/flask_order`

-Make sure you have Docker installed on your system and that you've created a `.env` file with all the necessary environment variables as mentioned in the Environment Setup section.
+* Make sure you have Docker installed on your system.

-After running the container, the application should be accessible on `http://localhost:5000/`.
+* After running the container, the application should be accessible on `http://localhost:5000`.
+* You should make sure postgres installed if not you can create postgres container using docker-compose file,
+* Be certain to set your password, username and database correctly.

 ## Deployment and API Documentation